OT for Me

 Common questions

-What services does OT for Me in Across NSW provide?
+What types of occupational therapy services does OT for Me offer?

 How can occupational therapy help my child with everyday activities?

-What should I expect from parent education sessions?
+What should I expect during the assessment process?

 Keep exploring